morse-simulator/morse/doc/morse/user/installation.rst

 -------------------

-By default, MORSE automatically installs support for every supported middlewares as well as the python bindings ``pymorse``.
+By default, MORSE automatically installs support for every supported middleware as well as the Python bindings ``pymorse``.

-To package MORSE, you may want however to split the support for the various middlewares from the core of the simulator.
+However, when you package MORSE yourself, you may want to separate the support for the various middlewares from the core of the simulator.
 This can be easily achieved by passing options to `CMake` like ``-DBUILD_ROS_SUPPORT=OFF`` or ``PYMORSE_SUPPORT=OFF``.

-``-DBUILD_CORE_SUPPORT=OFF`` disables the installation of the core of the simulator.
-This way, you can easily package separately the support for the various middlewares/bindings.
+``-DBUILD_CORE_SUPPORT=OFF`` disables the installation of the simulator's core.
+Doing this allows you to separately package the support for the various middlewares/bindings.

 Installation troubleshooting
 ----------------------------

-In case of problems installing/running MORSE, check the :doc:`list of Frequently Asked Questions <faq>`.
+In case of problems installing or running MORSE, check the :doc:`list of Frequently Asked Questions <faq>`.